El Paso Federal Criminal Defense

 El Paso and the rest of Texas are currently going through new heights of federal investigations.
 Whether it is an alleged conspiracy to distribute, healthcare fraud, mail and wire fraud, Internet crimes, or a violation of the Controlled Substances Act—almost no day goes by in El Paso and the Western District of Texas without new arrests, raids, or agents attempting to interview Texas business owners and residents.
 This is how most people in El Paso find out that the government is conducting a federal investigation against them:

 - Grand Jury Subpoena.
-In order to get information necessary to make a charging decision, the Department of Justice often uses the grand jury process to obtain documents and witness testimony by issuing grand jury subpoenas to people of interest.
+To get the information necessary to make a charging decision, the Department of Justice often uses the grand jury process to obtain documents and witness testimony by issuing grand jury subpoenas to people of interest.
 Being served a federal grand jury subpoena is a serious event.
 Even if you consider yourself at best a witness (and not a target), you need to keep in mind that from here on you are in the middle of a federal criminal investigation.
-It is the job of the grand jurors to decide whom to charges with a federal felony.
+It is the job of the grand jurors to decide whom to charge with a federal felony.
 From decades at the Department of Justice, we have seen how inexperience can lead to mistakes and how mistakes have turned witnesses into criminal targets.
 Don’t gamble when you receive a grand jury subpoena.
-Trust lawyers that have handled in excess of 1,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
+Trust lawyers that have handled more than 1,000 grand jury proceedings and be advised of how to get out of the investigation as quickly as possible.
 Give us a call and let’s find out together what type of information you may possess and why such information may be relevant in the investigation of a federal criminal case.

 This Is Why El Paso Clients Trust Oberheiden, P.C.